 - (figuratively) To imbue (with a specified quality)

-Definition of claim
+Definition of clamp

-claim (noun)
+clamp (noun)

-claim (verb)
+clamp (verb)

-- To call or name.
+- To hold or grip tightly.

 Definition of clang